hyperledger/indy-hipe/text/0002-agents/README.md

 ethos of privacy and security required by self-sovereign identity.
 Although it interfaces with Amazon to download data and features, it isn't Amazon's fiduciary, either.
 It doesn't hold keys that allow it to represent its owner.
-The protocols it speaks are not interactions with other agents, but with non-agent entities.
+The protocols it uses are not interactions with other agents, but with non-agent entities.
 Perhaps agents and digtal assistants will converge in the future.